-Equality and diversity
+Equality, Diversity and Inclusion

 Our charity is committed to eliminating discrimination and treating all individuals fairly and equally in all aspects of our work.
 We endeavour to promote equal opportunities with all organisations and individuals with whom we work.
+The Together Trust has an Equality, Diversty and Inclusion practitioner.